 Integrating School and Life

-These sessions will focus on an introduction to effective teaching and resources to support you as an instructor.
-You will learn strategies for classroom management and active learning to enhance students' learning.
-You will also practice your teaching skills in a supportive environment.
+These sessions focus on an introduction to effective teaching and resources to support you as an instructor.
+You will learn about the following:

 Please Note: **If you will not be teaching during fall 2023 or spring 2024, you should wait and attend the year that you teach.
 The information in this orientation is more relevant and useful when you have it closer to the time that you will be teaching.**